 - Is 24 years of age or older at the time of admission.

-To request exemption, a student must complete a Commuter Intent and Agreement Form, which can be found in the Housing Portal.
+To request exemption, a student must complete a Housing Release Form, which can be found in the Housing Portal or on our website.
 The form will be reviewed, and approval or denial will be communicated via email.
 If the student is requesting exemption from the residency requirement for any other reason, they must include a statement of rationale for the request.

 All housing release approvals are dependent upon the conditions under which the initial approval was given; if the conditions are altered in any way (e.g. parent/legal guardian moves; student moves out of parent/legal guardian house; participation in a study-abroad program is cancelled; etc.), the student must reapply and receive approval for the new conditions or return to campus housing.